 pneumococcal polysaccharide vaccine

 ABBR: PPSV, PPSV23 A 23-valent pneumococcal vaccine to prevent invasive pneumococcal disease.
-It should be administered to people over the age of 65 within 6 to 12 months of vaccination with 13- valent pneumococcal conjugate vaccine.
+It should be administered to people over the age of 65 12 months after vaccination with 13-valent pneumococcal conjugate vaccine.

 pneumococcal 7-valent conjugate vaccine